davidfreina/PSDS2020W/project/DEPLOYMENT.md

 ## Deployment

+### xAFCL

+The xAFCL.jar has to be copied in the project directory.

 ### Node.js functions

 The Node.js functions should simply be uploaded as separated AWS Lambda functions.
 All of them should have 128MB memory and 30 seconds execution time.